 - (a)(1) Each school district's committee on personnel policies shall organize itself in the first quarter of each school year and elect a chairman and secretary. - (2) The committee shall develop a calendar of meetings throughout the year to review the district's personnel policies in order to determine if additional policies or amendments to existing policies are needed and to review any proposed distribution of a salary underpayment from previous years. - (3) Minutes of the committee meetings shall be promptly reported and distributed to members of the board and posted in all buildings of the district, including administrative offices. - (b)(1) Either the committee or the board of directors may propose new personnel policies or amendments to existing policies if the proposals by the board have been submitted to the committee at least ten (10) working days prior to presentation to the board. - (2) The superintendent may recommend any changes in personnel policies to the board of directors or to the personnel policies committee.
 The recommendations shall become proposals if adopted by either the board or the committee. - (c) The chair of the committee or a committee member designated by the chair will have the opportunity to orally present the committee's proposed policies or amendments to existing policies to the board of directors. - (d) After presentation to the board, action shall be taken no later than the next regular board meeting. - (e) The board of directors shall have the authority to adopt, reject, or refer back to the committee on personnel policies for further study and revision any proposed policies or amendments to existing policies that are submitted to the board for consideration. - 6-17-206.
-Copies furnished teachers and administrators.

-the employee.

-location.

-- (a)(1) Each teacher or administrator being employed by a school district for the first time shall be given a copy of the district's personnel policies in effect at the time of his employment. - (2) A digital copy provided to an employee or an online copy that is accessible by internet or intranet will meet the requirements of subdivision (a)(1) of this section. - (3) A hard copy of all policies shall be available to review at each location. - (4) A hard copy shall be given to the individual employee upon request of - (b)(1) Each teacher or administrator shall be furnished a copy of any amendments to the personnel policies within thirty (30) days after approval of the amendments by the board of directors of the district. - (2) A digital copy provided to an employee or an online copy that is accessible by internet or intranet will meet the requirements of subdivision (b)(1) of this subsection. - (3) A hard copy of all amendments shall be available for review at each - (4) A hard copy shall be given to the individual employee upon request of the employee.
+Copies furnished teachers and administrators. - (a)(1) Each teacher or administrator being employed by a school district for the first time shall be given a copy of the district's personnel policies in effect at the time of his employment. - (2) A digital copy provided to an employee or an online copy that is accessible by internet or intranet will meet the requirements of subdivision (a)(1) of this section. - (3) A hard copy of all policies shall be available to review at each location. - (4) A hard copy shall be given to the individual employee upon request of the employee.

+(b)(1) Each teacher or administrator shall be furnished a copy of any amendments to the personnel policies within thirty (30) days after approval of the amendments by the board of directors of the district.

+(2) A digital copy provided to an employee or an online copy that is accessible by internet or intranet will meet the requirements of subdivision (b)(1) of this subsection.

+(3) A hard copy of all amendments shall be available for review at each location.

+(4) A hard copy shall be given to the individual employee upon request of the employee.